seyedrazavi/blog.srazavi.com/_posts/2020-05-18-are-our-minds-like-computers-3.markdown

 The mechanistic account says computations are best explained as a special mechanical process.
 Defined in part by manipulating strings of discrete symbols [[4](#4)].
 The most familiar example would be digital computers.
 These execute programs, or strings of instructions.
 Yet, the mechanistic account isn't only limited to this kind of computing.
 It can also accommodate universal Turing machines [[5](#5)].
 As well as more novel constructs such as Gandy machines [[6](#6)] and hypercomputers [[7](#7)].
 Even connectionist systems, such as neural networks, decompose to explainable mechanisms.
 Even if only some neural networks are performing computations as such [[8](#8)].

 Mechanistic theory is another non-semantic account of computation.
 Such computational analysis doesn't depend on representation to determine the computational function.
 Let's take David Marr's paradagmatic computational analysis of vision as an example [[9](#9)].
-Marr provides three levels to describe a system:
+Marr provides three levels to describe a system: <br>
-(a) _computationally_ as the function computed by the system; (b) _algorithimically_ as the way specified for the system to compute the function; (c) finally, the _implementation_ of the algorithm on the physical system.
+(a) _computationally_ as the function computed by the system; <br>
+(b) _algorithimically_ as the way specified for the system to compute the function; <br>
+(c) finally, the _implementation_ of the algorithm on the physical system.

 Frances Egan argues representation isn't necessary to explain the computational core, the first two levels of Marr's description [[10](#10)].
 These levels only need a mathematical function-theoretic description.
 Of course, for a full description of the vision system, Marr _does_ use representation.
 Particularly to explain how what we perceive refers to objects in the world.
 But these are not necessary for the _computational_ aspects of his description.
 The computations are pure mathematical functions concerned with mathematical entities.